microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/userconsentrequest-filterByCurrentUser.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve a collection of [userConsentRequest](../resources/userconsentrequest.md) resources for accessing a specified app, for which the current user is the reviewer.
+Retrieve a collection of [userConsentRequest](../resources/userconsentrequest.md) objects for accessing a specified app, for which the current user is the reviewer.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).